Road State Inference via Channel State Information: Approach

 Outlier removal is an important step since outliers could affect traffic inference performance.
 Thus, outliers should be sifted out before further data processing.
 The purpose of outlier removal is to eliminate and replace outliers with their expected values.

 To this end, linear filters are sometimes used for eliminating outliers but it is observed that the linear filters are generally ineffective in this regard and effective outlier removal filters are necessarily nonlinear\cite{outlier_removal}.
-Further, outlier removal is different from data filtering.
-Data filtering not only removes outliers but also changes the data structure by reducing the data variations.
-In this regard, outlier removal is more difficult than filtering since it tries to preserve data structure while removing the outliers.
+Further, outlier removal is different from signal filtering.
+Signal filtering not only removes outliers but also changes the data structure by reducing the data variations.
+In this regard, outlier removal is more difficult than filtering since it tries to preserve data structure while removing outliers.

-We utilize Hampel filter, obtained by applying the Hampel identifier to a moving data windows.
-In details, given a sequence $x_1, x_2, x_3, \dots, x_n$ and a sliding window of length $k$, we can define local median and the median absolute deviation (MAD) as follows:
+We utilize a Hampel filter, obtained by applying the Hampel identifier to a moving data window.
+In detail, given a sequence $x_1, x_2, x_3, \dots, x_n$ and a sliding window of length $w$, we can define the local median and the standard deviation as follows: